Entrepreneur Olivier Breuil called upon Creative Supply to revamp a bourgeois family-run hotel into a pillar of slow luxury “à la française.”

 Clouds and rainbows

 For Nuage’s visual identity, our art director Hyo Jung Lee dreamed up a soft, colourful universe diametrically opposed to the bourgeois opulence that has traditionally reigned in the area.
-A simple, sculptural sans-serif font for the logo and the texts, a playful grid where words seem to be suspended in mid-air, and a rich colour palette blending calming pastels and deep accents.
-This new visual identity spans a wide range of collaterals, from website to stationery, tote bags and staff uniforms, and perfectly complements the hotel’s interior design, by Parisian firm Notoire.
+A simple, sculptural sans-serif font for the logo and the texts, a playful grid where words seem to be suspended in mid-air for the collaterals, and a rich colour palette blending calming pastels and deep accents.
+This new visual identity spans a wide range of objects, from stationery to tote bags and staff uniforms, and perfectly complements the hotel’s interior design, by Parisian firm Notoire.

 Nuage opened its doors in the fall of 2021.